mattearly/dmpower/README.md

 * **Party Experience Calculator**.
 Total up session or encounter experience (based on CR's overcame) and split it with the party.

 * **Insult Generator**. **NSFW**.
 For when you just need to anger the PC's or antagonize them with a baddie.
 I just threw this in for fun.
-It takes two lists from files and randomly combines words, easily adapted to new words by editing the settings file [insults.dat](settings/insults.dat) - just note that if you change the number of lines of insults in that file, it must be adjusted in the code as well, you'll find the number of lines hardcoded in (to be improved later to be more adaptable and automatic).
+It takes two lists from files and randomly combines words, easily adapted to new words by editing the settings file [insults.dat](settings/insults.dat) - just note that if you change the number of words in that file, it must be adjusted in the code as well, you'll find the number of lines hardcoded in [gen_insult.cpp](src/gen_insult.cpp) (to be improved later to be more adaptable and automatic).

 * **Random Encounters**.
 Difficulty Generator that accounts for
     * party member levels (can be of any variety of legal levels)